barryclark/jekyll-now/archive.md

 permalink: /COVID19/archive/
 ---

+### October 1st thoughts & takeaways:

+* This past week saw traffic volumes decrease about 7%.
+This is the biggest weekly decrease since March.
+Its not entirely clear but I assume it has to do with people staying close to home now that virtual schooling is in full swing (for the time being).

+* I've added another update to the TSA checkpoint data.
+We set a new daily record for passenger traffic during the Labor Day weekend.
+The 4th of July and Memorial Day also saw a similar bump in Austin air travel.

+***

 ### September 22nd thoughts & takeaways:

 * It's that time of year where the intersection volumes data goes haywire due to some cold fronts and weather.
 I assume the city just loses communications with the devices for a period of time.
 I've gone back and filled in the missing data using an intersection average % of the day's total.